lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-27-stateful-services-on-coreos.md

         Type=btrfs
 ```

-Now modify the Metadata to register the volume.
+Now modify the Metadata to let the fleet scheduler know
+that the volume has been attached.

 ```yaml
   fleet: